-Cystic fibrosis (CF) is an inherited chronic disease that affects the lungs and digestive system of about 30,000 children and adults in the United States (70,000 worldwide).
+Cystic fibrosis (CF) is an inherited chronic disease that affects the lungs and digestive system of about 30K children and adults in the US (70K worldwide).
 A defective gene and its protein product cause the body to produce unusually thick, sticky mucus that clogs the lungs, potentially leading to life-threatening lung infections, and obstructs the pancreas, stopping natural enzymes from helping the body break down and absorb food.
 There are many treatments available for those with CF as each case is slightly different.
 In addition, real progress has been made in the search for a cure, but the lives of people with CF are still cut far too short.
 There still is no cure for this devastating disease.

-Currently, Bryce uses airway clearance, breathing treatments, pancreatic enzymes, high calorie drinks, CF vitamins and multi-vitamins, an appetite stimulant, a laxative, and a CFTR modulator to maintain his health and function “normally” each day.
-Airway clearance is typically performed using a vibrating vest that pumps air through hoses and into a vest that vibrates/shakes to help break up the sticky mucus and remove it from his lungs in an attempt to keep bacteria from setting up camp and causing infections.
+Currently, Bryce uses airway clearance, breathing treatments, pancreatic enzymes, high calorie drinks, CF vitamins and multi-vitamins, a laxative, and a CFTR modulator to maintain his health and function “normally” each day.
+Airway clearance is typically performed using a vibrating vest that pumps air through hoses and into a vest that vibrates/shakes to help break up the sticky mucus and remove it from his lungs in an attempt to keep bacteria from causing infections.
 When healthy, Bryce sits for 30 minutes twice a day while using this vest.
-When he is ill, he will do additional vest treatments and/or manual chest percussion therapy (CPT).
+When he is ill, he will do additional vest treatments, manual chest percussion therapy (CPT), and/or use an oscillating positive expiratory pressure device called Aerobika.
 Prior to the vest, we did manual CPT at least twice a day as he was too small for the vest.

-In addition to airway clearance, Bryce also takes pancreatic enzymes each time he eats something with fat and/or protein, which is most of the time as CFers require those nutrients (and many extra calories!) to maintain a healthy weight.
-In an effort to keep the weight on our energizer bunny, we try to get him to drink at least one 350 calorie Pediasure daily (if not more) and are constantly encouraging him to eat more.
-We have also implemented an appetite stimulant once or twice a day to help his appetite – it seems to work most of the time but it can still be a struggle.
-Bryce has mastered the art of taking pills and can take several at a time – I think the most I’ve seen is 6 or 7 at once!
+In addition to airway clearance, Bryce also takes pancreatic enzymes each time he eats food with fat and/or protein, which is most of the time as CFers require those nutrients (and many extra calories!) to maintain a healthy weight.
 He’s been taking enzymes and doing airway clearance since he was 5 weeks old!
-In addition to pancreatic insufficiency, the GI tract can be compromised due to the thick mucus, causing constipation and blockages.
-This is where the laxative comes into play.
-Including this as a part of his daily routine helps to keep constipation under control and blockages from forming.
+In an effort to keep the weight on our energizer bunny, we try to get him to drink at least one 350 calorie Pediasure daily (if not more) and are always encouraging him to eat more.
+Bryce used to take an appetite stimulant twice a day but since starting a new modulator (Trikafta), his appetite has improved and his weight seems to be increasing so we were able to eliminate that medication.
+Bryce has mastered the art of taking pills and can take several at a time – I think the most I’ve seen is 8 or 9 at once!

 At the moment, Bryce uses a nebulizer at least once per day for a mucus-thinning medication called Pulmozyme.
 He also uses an inhaler or nebulizer for delivery of albuterol twice daily as part of his regular maintenance and to keep his airways open.
 When he is ill/has a cough, he receives additional albuterol treatments to keep his airways open, alleviate wheezing, and help minimize coughing.